 We couldn’t capture any decent images of the Five Towers, although there were interesting things taking place on a distant mountain.
 We grabbed our gear and waited until the sky became clear over those peaks.
 The magic happened again!
 We couldn’t photograph the famous Cinque Torri, but we changed our plans and have been patient and adapt to the changing conditions.

 You could always have a brief idea of a particular location but never assume perfect lights.
-Instead of dreaming of your greatest picture, try to adapt your ideas for the current weather conditions.
+Instead of dreaming of your greatest picture, try to adapt your ideas to the current weather conditions.

-Do location scouting to have a brief idea what you can find on location.
+Do location scouting to have knowledge of what you can expect on location.
 In this article, I share my thoughts on how I do it before my journeys.

 We all have our ups and downs and it’s not easy to have a positive attitude all the time.
 The key is to enjoy the journey and get along with the surrounding nature.
 Enjoy yourself at your particular location and try to make the best out of what you get.

 What was your hardest photographic moment, and how did you solve your problem?
-Tell your story in the comments or e-mail us at firstname.lastname@example.org.
-We will feature the best story on our website.
+Tell your story in the comments.